What is diverticulosis?

-is a condition that develops when pouches (diverticula) form in the wall of the colon (large intestine).
-These pouches are usually very small (5 to 10 millimetres) in diameter but can be larger.
+Diverticulosis is a condition that develops when pouches (diverticula) form in the wall of the colon (large intestine).
+These pouches are usually very small (5 to 10 millimetres) in diameter.
+But they can be larger.

 The reason pouches (diverticula) form in the colon wall is not completely understood.
 Doctors think diverticula form when high pressure inside the colon pushes against weak spots in the colon wall.

 Normally, a diet with adequate fibre (also called roughage) produces stool that is bulky and can move easily through the colon.
 If a diet is low in fibre, the colon must exert more pressure than usual to move small, hard stool.
 A low-fibre diet also can increase the time stool remains in the bowel, adding to the high pressure.

 Pouches may form when the high pressure pushes against weak spots in the colon where blood vessels pass through the muscle layer of the bowel wall to supply blood to the inner wall.